RocketbunnyDev/Dome-Keeper/README.md

 Defend Your Dome: Prioritize and deal with attackers before they tear your dome apart.

+## Azure PlayFab Integration:
+> Azure PlayFab was used for several features in our game.
+> If it doesn't show up in project (or there are errors associated with PlayFab) you may have to re-install it from here: https://godotengine.org/asset-library/asset/1756
+> If errors persist, you may have to setup the PlayFab services from scratch: https://www.youtube.com/watch?v=msakr3GHPL8*

+**Telemetry and Analytics**: Collect data on player interactions to improve the game.

+**Achievements and Leaderboards**: Add replay value and competition among players.

+**Cloud Saves**: Save game progress on the cloud for access on different devices.

+**LiveOps**: Keep the game fresh with new content and events

+## GodotSteam Integration:
+> There also may be errors in the project due to GodotSteam integration issues:
+> You're not using a pre-compiled editor.
+You didn't actually include GodotSteam in your build when compiling.
+> You're using a non-GodotSteam template when exporting from a GodotSteam-enabled editor.
+> Your GDExtension files may be out-of-date with your .gdextension file.
+> To fix these, please check the GodotSteam documentation (https://godotsteam.com/) and go through the respective 'common issues' to fix them individually.

 ## License
 This game is proprietary and confidential.
 Unauthorized copying, use, distribution, or modification of this code is strictly prohibited without prior written consent from the author.